arx-tools/arx-convert/README.md

-# arx-convert
+# Arx Fatalis converter

-Converts Arx Fatalis level data to JSON or YAML and vice versa.
+Converts various Arx Fatalis formats (DLF, FTS, LLF, AMB and FTL) to JSON/YAML and back

 **IMPORTANT: Arx Fatalis files are partially compressed.
 See "compression" section for more info**